AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

 }
 ```

-When we deploy the contract, we can see that there are 4 functions in the `Father` contract, where the outputs of `hip()` and `pop()` are successfully rewritten as `Father`, while the output of the inherited `grandfather()` function is still `"Gatherfather"`.
+After deploying the contract, we can see that there are 4 functions in the `Father` contract.
+The outputs of `hip()` and `pop()` are successfully rewritten with output `"Father"`, while the output of the inherited `grandfather()` function is still `"Gatherfather"`.

 ### Multiple inheritance

-A Solidity contract can inherit multiple contracts together, this is called multiple inheritance.
+A solidity contract can inherit multiple contracts.
 The rules are:

-Inheritance should be arranged in the order of the highest to the lowest order, in this case, the order from the highest to lowest generational senority, similar to a hierarchical sequence.
-For example, if we write a `Son` contract and inherit the `Grandfather` contract and the `Father` contract, then we must write `contract Son is Gatherfather, Father`, and not `contract son is Father, Gatherfather`, otherwise it will output an error.
+1. For multiple inheritance, parent contracts should be ordered by seniority, from the highest to the lowest.
+For example: `contract Son is Gatherfather, Father`.
+A error will be thrown if the order is not correct.

+2. If a function exists in multiple parent contracts, it must be overriden in the child contract, otherwise an error will occur.

-When overriding a renamed function in multiple parent contracts, the `override` keyword is followed by all parent contract names, such as `override(Grandfather, Father)`.
+3. When a function exists in multiple parent contracts, you need to put all parent contract names after the `override` keyword.
+For example: `override(Grandfather, Father)`.

 Example：
 ```solidity